Kim Mulkey Season 2022-23

 A native of Tickfaw, La., Mulkey came to Baton Rouge as the most accomplished head coaching hire in LSU history.
-She returns to Louisiana as a six-time national champion and nine-time Hall of Famer who is set for induction into the Naismith Memorial Basketball Hall of Fame in May.
+She returned to Louisiana as a six-time national champion and nine-time Hall of Famer who is set for induction into the Naismith Memorial Basketball Hall of Fame in May.

 Mulkey, who also won an Olympic Gold Medal in 1984, is the only person in college basketball history – men’s or women’s – to win national championships as a head coach, assistant coach and a player.
 She’s one of just three coaches (Bobby Knight and Dean Smith) in college basketball history to win national titles as a player and a coach.

-In taking over for the Tigers, Mulkey becomes the eighth head coach in LSU women’s basketball history.
-Mulkey, who became the fastest coach in Division I history to reach 600 wins (needing only 700 games) in 2020, brings an overall head coaching mark of 632-104 to LSU.
+In taking over for the Tigers, Mulkey became the eighth head coach in LSU women’s basketball history.
+Mulkey, who became the fastest coach in Division I history to reach 600 wins (needing only 700 games) in 2020, brought an overall head coaching mark of 632-104 to LSU.
 Her 600 wins in 700 games bettered the previous mark held by Adolph Rupp of Kentucky, who needed 704 games.
 On January 30, 2022, Coach Mulkey won her 650th game as a head coach during LSU’s win over Kentucky in the PMAC, also accomplishing that frat faster than any other coach in Division I history.

 In 21 years as the head coach at Baylor, Mulkey led the Lady Bears to four Final Fours, winning three national titles.
 Her teams reached the Elite Eight six times and the Sweet 16 on five other occasions.
 In all, she led Baylor to an NCAA Tournament appearance 19 times in 20 years.
 She led Baylor to the Women’s NIT championship game in her third year in Waco.